emfomy/isvd/README.md

 ### Makefile

-The following table are the main make rules
+The following table are the main Makefile rules

 | Command        | Detail                         | Options                        |
 |----------------|--------------------------------|--------------------------------|